BrendelGroup/HymHub/faq.md

 ## Where does all this data come from?

 We have done our best to locate and incorporate as much relevant data as possible from the [NCBI FTP site](ftp://ftp.ncbi.nlm.nih.gov/genomes).
+Historically we’ve also included some data from [HymenopteraBase](http://hymenopteragenome.org/), but as all of those genomes are now available at NCBI we opt for the NCBI annotations.
-We’ve also included some data from [HymenopteraBase](ftp://ftp.ncbi.nlm.nih.gov/genomes), as well as some unpublished data produced by our lab members and collaborators.
+HymHub also includes some (as of yet) unpublished data produced by our lab members and collaborators.

 ## What can I do if HymHub doesn't include data for my favorite Hymenopteran?